JackSzwergold/Cheat-Sheets/content/macOS - Disk Utility Repairs and Tricks from the Terminal.md

 Erase a volume from the command line using `diskutil` like this.
 Note that `HFS+` should be changed to match whatever format type should be used, `[VolumeName]` should be changed to match the new volume name and `/dev/disk[device id]s[partition id]` to be the actual device ID number of the volume you want to act on:

     diskutil eraseVolume HFS+ [VolumeName] /dev/disk[device id]s[partition id]

-***

-*macOS - Disk Utility Repairs and Tricks from the Terminal (c) by Jack Szwergold; written on September 13, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*